savanth-vcomply/Engineering-Challenges/README.md

-# 📌 TaskHub - A Simple Task Management API
+# 📌 TaskHub - A Simple Task Management API Service

 TaskHub is a simple lightweight task management backend service designed for small teams.
-It provides CRUD apis for users to create, update, delete and list the tasks.
+It provides CRUD APIs for users to create, update, delete, and list the tasks.